 It also boasts its own heat diffusion sheet (aka a heatsink) and bespoke thermal analysis via the set’s Cognitive Processor XR.
 Like the A80L, the A95L's Cognitive Processor XR offers a new feature called XR Clear Image, which cleans up source material for more accurate 4K upscaling.

 The A95L has the same new Game Menu feature as the A80L, which brings together all the gaming-specific modes so you can switch them on or off and tweak them.
 On the A95L, though, this Game Menu has extra features, most notably one that allows you to reduce the size of the gaming screen for window-in-window-style gaming (a smaller gaming window means less eye movement and faster response times for competitive gamers).
-The A95L is also the only one of Sony's new TV range to support Dolby Vision gaming, and the only one to get Multi View, which lets you split the screen in two so you can game on one side and follow a gaming tutorial on YouTube on the other.
+The A95L is also the only one of Sony's new TV range to support Dolby Vision gaming (though not at launch, but to be added later via an update), and the only one to get Multi View, which lets you split the screen in two so you can game on one side and follow a gaming tutorial on YouTube on the other.

 Both it and the A80L support 4K/120Hz gaming, VRR and ALLM, so gamers are broadly well-catered for, but they both still have just two HDMI 2.1 sockets despite the likes of LG and Samsung offering four on their top TVs for years now.